GA4 is Crucial for B2B Marketing

 GA4 helps understand how people interact online by tracking user behavior.
 While tracking isn’t a new concept for Google Analytics, GA4 is designed with privacy compliance in mind, with better data privacy controls to help businesses comply with new regulations.

 GA4 goes about tracking differently than its predecessor, Universal Analytics.
-GA4 uses new event-based tracking that monitors detailed actions that users take, across multiple devices, like mobile, tablets, and desktop, as well as multiple platforms, including social media and other channels.
+It uses new event-based tracking that monitors detailed actions that users take, across multiple devices, like mobile, tablets, and desktop, as well as multiple platforms, including social media and other channels.

-What are the Benefits of GA4 for B2B Marketing?
+What are the Benefits for B2B Marketing?

 1. Gather Detailed User Behavior Data

 The more insight into your customers’ online actions, the better —especially given the longer, more complex B2B sales cycle.
 GA4's event-based tracking provides more granular data on user behavior and specific actions they take.
-For example, GA4 tracks how far down a page a user scrolls, how long they watch a video, if they submit a form, and if they download a file.
+For example, it tracks how far down a page a user scrolls, how long they watch a video, if they submit a form, and if they download a file.
 With this data, businesses can better understand how users interact with a website and optimize their marketing campaigns to improve conversions.

 Organizations that leverage customer behavior data to generate behavioral insights outperform peers by 85 percent in sales growth and more than 25 percent in gross margin.